 Tip #2 – The biggest issue for me when selling on Facebook Marketplace is staying safe.
 I’ve never had any issues — but that may be because I take a lot of extra precautions.

-These are my best tips to stay safe when selling items on Facebook:
+These are my best ways to stay safe when selling items on Facebook:

 Ideally, the spot you choose to meet a buyer will be super close to your home or job and have more than one way that you can leave to go back to your house or office.
 (I let the other person “leave” first — that way, they won’t know which way I’m going to go and can’t follow me.)